floweredscarf/su25/labs/lab02/index.md

 ## Java: Conditionals, Loops, and Arrays

-This section will provide an introduction to Java loops and conditionals (the if, while and for statements), followed by a brief explanation of Java Arrays.
+This section will provide an introduction to Java loops and conditionals (the `if`, `while` and `for` statements), followed by a brief explanation of Java Arrays.
 We assume no prior experience with any of these topics in Java, but we do assume some prior knowledge of these concepts from an earlier course (like Python control flow and lists as taught in CS61A).

-Because of this, there is a lot of information presented here, but hopefully most of it will be review that can be skimmed through quickly.
+Because of this, there is a lot of information presented here.
+Hopefully most of it will be review that can be skimmed through quickly, but please don't hesitate to ask us if you have any questions!

 This course strives to teach you how to “program”, and this includes not just teaching you how to write code, but how to do a variety of activities.
 We have included a few exercises for you to practice writing, analyzing, and testing code.